The McClannahan Family Story

 • His father had started the Oregon Potato Company, which he later sold and is still in business today.

 • Mitch had started up a dehydration business for onions and garlic.
 The business produced 125 tons of product a day and had roughly 150 employees.
 This also led to a storage business as he discovered a process that allowed for onions to be stored at safe levels despite the heat and sandy soil environment which at the time could not be done elsewhere.
-He ended up selling the dehydration business as the company was sought after and had a good reputation.

-• Mitch also started Karling Electric when he was around 30 years old.
+• Mitch also started Karlington Electric when he was around 30 years old.
 The company provided electrical switch gear that was used primarily in treatment facilities and for potable water.
 The majority of his product was sold overseas, so he traveled all around the world for work – visiting places in South Korea, Asia, the Middle East – if you name a country, he has most likely been there.
-And all while raising 3 kids!
+And all while raising kids!
 He owned and operated the company for roughly 30 years before he sold it.

 • Mitch served as a city councilman for a period of time and has volunteered as a fireman and EMT.